hackclub/hackclub/workshops/login_auth/readme.md

 After installing CLI go to the directory where your project is stored and open terminal and run following commands.

-`firebase login` for login into firebase.
+Run `firebase login` for login into firebase, after login proceed with below commands.

-After successfull login run

-`firebase init` for setting up project directory.
+Run `firebase init` for setting up project directory.

 Follow the onscreen instructions.